A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 So, does your organization collect personal information?
 If not, you are the lucky few where the CCPA does not apply to your business.

 The CCPA covers only those domiciled in California, meaning they ordinarily live in California.
 Even if a California resident leaves temporarily, they are still in scope wherever they go.
-For example, if a Californian travels to New York and they visit your site from New York (or anywhere), they’re in scope for the CCPA and your organization must handle their data responsibly.

 As we discuss in Step 4, your organization must be able to, at a minimum, tell California residents the categories of information you collect, disclose and sell.

-A data inventory is also vital for your business because it will act as a record for the data you process, which is what the Attorney General will request from you in case of an incident.
+A data inventory is also vital for your business because it will act as a record for the data you process, which the Attorney General will request from you in case of an incident.

 The following steps will allow you to create a data inventory: